About

 Impact

-65 new drugs for kids with life threatening illnesses
+Over 65 new drugs for kids with cancer and other life threatening illnesses

 Multiple new biotechs formed to develop drugs for children’s cancers